Wanda Wesołowska: Career

-Wesołowska achieved a doctorate in natural sciences in 1984, with a thesis looking at the genus Heliophanus.
-In the work, she described 109 species, of which 44 were new.
-She was awarded a prize by the Ministry of Science and High Education of Poland for her work.
-She was successively an Assistant, Assistant Professor and Associate Professor at the University.
-She was awarded Habilitation on the basis of her work A Revision of the Spider Genus Menemerus in Africa (Araneae: Salticidae), published in the Genus, and in 2009 was made a Professor of the institution.
+Wesołowska achieved a doctorate in natural sciences in 1984, with a thesis looking at the genus Heliophanus, a genus of jumping spider that occurs across the Afrotropical and Palearctic realms.
+It is one of the largest and most species-rich genera in the family.
+In the work, she revisited the entire taxonomy of the genus and described 109 species, of which 44 were new, and was awarded a prize by the Ministry of Science and High Education for her work.
+In 1985, she was hired as a senior research assistant at the University, subsequently entering tenure track as assistant professor and associate professor.
+In 2000, she was awarded habilitation on the basis of her work A Revision of the Spider Genus Menemerus in Africa (Araneae: Salticidae), published in the Genus, and in 2009 was promoted to the rank of profesor, the highest academic rank in Poland awarded by the President.

+Research

 Most of Wesołowska's research covers the taxonomy, characteristics, behaviour and zoogeography of jumping spiders.
-Much of her work has involved work in Africa.
-She is author or co-author of half of all South African jumping spider species.
-She completed revisions of the taxonomy of African species in various jumping spider genera, including Heliophanus, in 1986, Menemerus, in 1999, Mexcala, in 2009, Pochytoides, in 2018, Pachyballus and Peplometus in 2020, and undertook studies of spiders that mimic ants and beetles.
-She was particularly noted for her collaborations, working with 24 other scientists from countries from Austria to Zimbabwe.
-She retired in October 2020.

-Wesołowska was a member of the African Arachnological Society, the International Society of Arachnology, Polskie Towarzystwo Taksonomiczne and Polskie Towarzystwo Zoologiczne.
-In 2020, she was awarded the Lawrence Certificate of Merit in 2020 by the African Arachnological Society for her contributions to the study of African spiders.

-Taxa described

-Wesołowska is the author and co-author of over 120 works.
+She has worked with 24 other scientists from countries from Austria to Zimbabwe and is the author and co-author of over 120 works.
 As of January 2023, according to the World Spider Catalog, Wesołowska is responsible for naming 572 species and 40 genera.
 No other contemporary figure has described more new species and genera of jumping spiders.
 Only Eugène Simon, who described over 1000 species and 200 genera, has more to his name.

-Taxa named in Wesołowska's honour
+Wesołowska initially focused on the study of spiders in the Palearctic realm, in both Europe and Asia, and undertook pioneering research on the species in the Middle East between 2002 and 2020.
+She has also made a particular impact on the understanding of jumping spiders in Africa.
+She is the author or co-author of half of all studies of South African jumping spider species, completed descriptive catalogues of spiders indigenous to African countries, including a study of over 100 spiders in Ivory Coast, and completed revisions of the taxonomy of African species in various jumping spider genera, including Mexcala, in 2009, Pochytoides, in 2018, and Pachyballus and Peplometus in 2020.
+Another area of her interest is spider behaviour, and she has published articles about the way that spiders mimic ants and beetles, and studies of those that specialise in eating termites and female mosquitos.

+Legacy

-In recognition of her endeavours in the field, two genera of jumping spiders, Wandawe and Wesolowskana, have been dedicated to Wesołowska.
+In 2020, Wesołowska was awarded the Lawrence Certificate of Merit by the African Arachnological Society for her contributions to the study of African spiders and a festschrift was published in her honour by the journal Zootaxa, with 41 authors submitting papers to the special edition.
+In recognition of her endeavours in the field, two genera of jumping spiders, Wandawe and Wesolowskana, have been dedicated to her.

 The following species of jumping spiders have also been named after her: